pietromandracci/gnuplot_manager/README.rst

 How to import in a Python module
 --------------------------------

-To import *gnuplot_manager* in a mudule or script you can use the *import* directive as usual:
+To import *gnuplot_manager* in a module or script you can use the *import* directive as usual:

 >>> import gnuplot_manager